Radio quiet zones around observatories

 15 km

-Although no real radio quiet zone or coordination area is defined by regional regulation, since 2016 the Observatory can express opinion with a binding technical prescriptions, if a request for a new radio transmitter installation (or an upgrading of existing one) is submitted to the local municipalities office within an area of about 15 km around the telescope
+Although no real radio quiet zone or coordination area is defined by regional regulation, since 2016 the Observatory can express opinion with a binding technical prescription, if a request for a new radio transmitter installation (or an upgrading of existing one) is submitted to the local municipalities office within an area of about 15 km around the telescope

-Spain Yebes Observatory
+Spain Yebes

 > 1 km